-Our forest watch program activists and staff monitor and comment on Forest Service and BLM timber sales, grazing allotments, and mining proposals throughout the Klamath region.
-We advocate for wildlife habitat preservation, protection of roadless areas, native forests, old-growth trees and cold clean rivers.
+Our forest watch program monitors and comments on National Forest timber sales, grazing allotments, and mining proposals throughout the Klamath region.
+We advocate for conservation of wildlife habitat, protection of roadless areas, native forests, old-growth trees and cold clean rivers.

 Please sign the petition to urge your representatives and leaders in forest and wildlife management to act now to protect and connect wild places.

 and Connect Wild Places!

 Our river program activists and staff monitor and comment on federal and state projects that impact the Klamath River and its tributaries.
 This list includes dams, irrigation diversions, non-point pollution sources and wastewater discharges.
 We cover the Upper Klamath Refuges, Upper Klamath Lake, Tule Lake Refuges, Scott River, Shasta River, Salmon River, Klamath River, and Pit & Upper Sacramento River drainages.